Four-year-old boy found murdered in Dallas street

 An 18-year-old man has been arrested after a toddler was found murdered in a Dallas street on Saturday morning, police said.

-The four-year-old boy was found with multiple wounds in the Mountain Creek neighbourhood, near the 7500 block of Saddleridge Drive.
+The four-year-old boy, identified as Cash Gernon, was found with multiple wounds in the Mountain Creek neighbourhood, near the 7500 block of Saddleridge Drive.
 A neighbour told the police that she found the body around 6.45am on Saturday.

 Police have arrested 18-year-old Darriynn Brown in connection with the murder.

 Albert Martinez, the executive assistant police chief, told reporters the death appeared to be a “violent” one and that an “edged weapon” was probably used to kill the toddler.
 He said that the child was killed at around 5am that morning.
-Without providing more details about the identity of the child, Martinez said that the child lived in the community where his body was found.
+Martinez said that the child lived in the community where his body was found.

 Mr Brown was arrested on charges of kidnapping and theft on Saturday night.
 Police said they were awaiting forensic analysis results before considering any additional charges against Mr Brown.
 He was held in the Dallas County jail and bail was set at $750,000.